-The University of Canterbury (UC) Business School and the Marketing Association have teamed up for a new initiative that aims to provide collaborative pro bono advice to charities.
+The UC Business School and the Marketing Association have teamed up for a new initiative that aims to provide collaborative pro bono advice to charities.

-The session was facilitated by Associate Professor Ekant Veer, from UC Business School’s Department of Management, Marketing and Entrepreneurship.
+The session was facilitated by Dr Ekant Veer, who is Associate Professor in the UC Business School’s Department of Management, Marketing and Entrepreneurship.

 His area of research is in social marketing and says that he became an academic to be able to research and teach in an area that could make a difference.

-“It’s a huge privilege to partner with the Marketing Association and be able to convene a team of excellent people in the community to work together to support a local charity that does so much good.” says Associate Professor Veer.
+“It’s a huge privilege to partner not just with the Marketing Association but to be able to convene a team of excellent people in the community to work together to support a local charity that does so much good.” says Associate Professor Veer.